 Deaf Affirmation

-Although the disability rights movement itself began in the 1960s, advocacy for the rights of people with disabilities started much earlier and continues to the present.
+Although the disability rights movement is recognized by scholars as officially beginning in in the 1960s, advocacy for the rights of people with disabilities certainly started much earlier.

-In 1973, the Rehabilitation Act became law; Sections 501, 503, and 504 prohibited discrimination in federal programs and services and all other programs or services receiving federal funds.
-Key language in the Rehabilitation Act, found in Section 504, states "No otherwise qualified handicapped individual in the United States, shall, solely by reason of his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
-This was the first civil rights law guaranteeing equal opportunity for people with disabilities.
+In 1973, the US Rehabilitation Act became law; Sections 501, 503, and 504 prohibited discrimination in federal programs and services and all other programs or services receiving federal funds.
+Key language in the Rehabilitation Act, found in Section 504, states: "No otherwise qualified handicapped individual in the United States, shall, solely by reason of his handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
+This was the first federal civil rights law guaranteeing equal opportunity for people with disabilities.
 For the Deaf Community, it mandated ASL interpreters for any deaf federal employee at staff meetings and events.
+It formed the basis of the more expansive Americans with Disabilities Act (1990), which prohibits discrimination on the basis of disability in employment, mandates state and local governments to ensure public accommodations, access to commercial facilities and transportation, and telecommunications.